QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 {cite}`Modigliani_Miller_1958`- there is a not a unique equilibrium stochastic discount factor
 - different stochastic discount factors price different assets
 - consumers’ portfolio choices are determinate
-- while **individual** firms' financial structures are indeterminate, thus conforming to an aspect of a Modigliani-Miller theorem, , the **aggregate**  of all firms' financial structures **is** determinate.
+- while **individual** firms' financial structures are indeterminate, thus conforming to part of a Modigliani-Miller theorem, , the **aggregate**  of all firms' financial structures **is** determinate.

 A  `Big K, little k` analysis played an important role in the  previous lecture {doc}`BCG_complete_mkts <BCG_complete_mkts>`.

-A more subtle version of a `Big K, little k`  will be featured in our  presentation and analysis of  BCG incomplete markets environment.
+A more subtle version of a `Big K, little k`   features in  the   BCG incomplete markets environment here.

-We use it to convey the heart of what BCG call a **rational conjectures** equilibrium in which the `rational conjectures` are about equilibrium pricing functions in regions of the state space that an average consumer or firm does not choose to inhabit in equilibrium.
+We use it to convey the heart of what BCG call a **rational conjectures** equilibrium in which conjectures are about equilibrium pricing functions in regions of the state space that  in equilibrium an average consumer or firm does not visit.

 ### Setup